Sopel97/Stockfish/docs/gensfen.md

 `output_file_name` - the name of the file to output to.
 If the extension is not present or doesn't match the selected training data format the right extension will be appened.
 Default: generated_kifu

 `eval_limit` - evaluations with higher absolute value than this will not be written and will terminate a self-play game.
 Should not exceed 10000 which is VALUE_KNOWN_WIN, but is only hardcapped at mate in 2 (\~30000).
 Default: 3000

-`random_move_minply` - the minimal ply at which a random move may be executed instead of a move chosen by search.
-Default: 1.

-`random_move_maxply` - the maximal ply at which a random move may be executed instead of a move chosen by search.
-Default: 24.

-`random_move_count` - maximum number of random moves in a single self-play game.
-Default: 5.

-`random_move_like_apery` - either 0 or 1.
-If 1 then random king moves will be followed by a random king move from the opponent whenever possible with 50% probability.
-Default: 0.

 `random_multi_pv` - the number of PVs used for determining the random move.
 If not specified then a truly random move will be chosen.
 If specified then a multiPV search will be performed the random move will be one of the moves chosen by the search.